apachi1444/BudgetApplication/README.md

 # E-Wall$t

-It's a budget application to organize people's money
+It's a budget application to organize people's money ( and adding the guide to automatically caluclaute their optimal spendings)

 **Here's the link of the figma**